Albert Geyser: Accusations of heresy

-In January 1961 two mass protests against the authors of Delayed Action, attended by thousands of Afrikaners, were organised by Pont, then professor of church history in the Faculty of Theology at the University of Pretoria.
+In January 1961 two mass protests against the authors of ‘‘Delayed Action’’, attended by thousands of Afrikaners, were organised by Pont, then professor of church history in the Faculty of Theology at the University of Pretoria.

-In September 1961 the Broederbond-controlled leadership of the NHK responded to complaints by three students and accused Geyser of heresy and insubordination because of his interpretation of Philippians 2:5–11.
-The written charges against him comprised 13 pages, accusing him of saying that God's love (agape) knew no racial boundaries; of breaking regulations that prohibited criticism of NHK decisions; denying that apartheid had any Biblical basis; and attempting to organize a meeting between his students and Catholic seminarians.
+In September 1961 the Broederbond-controlled leadership of the NHK responded to complaints by three students and accused Geyser of heresy and insubordination.
+The formal theological dispute centred particularly on his interpretation of Philippians 2:5–11 and the question of whether his exegesis undermined the doctrine of Christ’s pre-existence.
+The written charges against him comprised 13 pages, accusing him of saying that God’s love (agape) knew no racial boundaries; of breaking regulations that prohibited criticism of NHK decisions; denying that apartheid had any Biblical basis; and attempting to organize a meeting between his students and Catholic seminarians.

+The ecclesiastical trial commenced in October 1961 and continued for approximately six months.
+The proceedings generated 2,672 typed pages in five volumes and attracted substantial public and press attention.
+Although formally framed as a dispute over Christology, biblical interpretation and ecclesiastical authority, later scholarship has treated the proceedings as inseparable from Geyser’s increasingly public opposition to apartheid, Article III and the NHK’s racial theology.

 He was asked to resign his professorship of New Testament Studies because the chair was sponsored by the NHK.
 While he was acquitted on the charges of insubordination, he was found guilty of heresy by the Synodal Commission of the NHK and expelled in May 1962.
-It was widely accepted that the NHK used the accusation of heresy in an attempt to remove Geyser because of his opposition to Article III of the NHK constitution and his "deviant" views on racial matters.
-Geyser felt he was falsely accused and contested the Commission's findings in the Supreme Court.
-During the subsequent court case the NHK reached an out of court settlement and he was reinstated.
-However these conflicts continued to be a source of tension and Geyser resigned as minister of the NHK in 1963.
+It was widely accepted by his supporters and later commentators that the heresy proceedings were connected to his opposition to Article III of the NHK constitution and his rejection of the church’s racial theology.

-Geyser left the University of Pretoria in 1962 after successfully applying for the position as the first professor and Head of the Department of Divinity (now the Department of Religious Studies) at the University of the Witwatersrand.
+Geyser challenged the NHK’s verdict in the Supreme Court of South Africa.
+Proceedings began in May 1963, with Geyser seeking to have the church’s finding set aside on grounds that included alleged bias, bad faith and procedural irregularities in the disciplinary process.
+During the proceedings he affirmed his adherence to belief in the Triune God as expressed in the church’s confessions.
+The hearing was subsequently postponed to allow the parties to reach an agreement, after which the court was informed that Geyser had been restored to office as a minister of the NHK.
+The church also agreed to pay his legal costs and acknowledged that it had made a bona fide and unintentional error in its interpretation of his theological position.
+The case therefore ended without a final judicial determination of the underlying doctrinal question.

+Although formally reinstated, Geyser’s relationship with the NHK remained deeply damaged, and he subsequently resigned as a minister of the denomination in 1963.